carlosoravia/carlosoravia/README.md

 ## Sites I've worked on
-[studioingleseivy.com:](https://www.studioingleseivy.com/) On this project i've develop the UX/UI and i used Wordpress.
-During this project i was by my own and the client told me what he wanted, like the color palette and other UI customizations.

 [duelune.com:](https://www.duelune.com/) For this site i've developed the entire front-end from an UX/UI develeped from an external team, my role on this project was to follow the screenshots given by the other team and nothing more.
 I used Tiwig as engine template (PHP based) with a CSM for special offers or other dynamic contents.
 For front-end part we decided to use Bootstrap for gryds parts, Jquery / CSS for animations and Vanilla Javascript fot the logic.